astronomer/astronomer/README.md

 ag "\.Values\.\w+" -o --no-filename --no-numbers | sort | uniq
 ```

-The values output by this command will need to be inserted manually into astronomer/values.schema.json at the astronomer.houston.config.deployments.helm.airflow.allOf parameter.
-There are two additional params that need to be at this location outisde of what is returned from above.
-They are podMutation and useAstroSecurityManager.
+The values output by this command will need to be inserted manually into astronomer/values.schema.json at the `astronomer.houston.config.deployments.helm.airflow.allOf` parameter.
+There are two additional params that need to be at this location outside of what is returned from above.
+They are `podMutation` and `useAstroSecurityManager`.
 These can be found by running the same ag command against the astronomer/airflow-chart values.yaml file.

 ## License